dvu4/CarND-Behavioral-Cloning-project/README.md

 ### Dataset Augmentation
-8036 images in Udacity dataset is not enough for a full train, especially for recovery and for generalization for track 2.
-I applied following augmentation techniques:
+8036 images in Udacity dataset is not enough for a full train, especially for recovery and for generalization for track 1, 2.
+To augment the dataset, certain random transformations were applied to the provided images.
+These include:

+- Using left/right cameras instead of center with steering offsets of 0.2/-0.2

 - Randomly change brightness